Posted July 9, 2021

 Many if not all computer users experience data loss due to hard drive failure at one point in time.
 If you're lucky, you will notice error messages while accessing your files and will be able to save some of your data to another drive before the failing one stops working completely.

 Unfortunately, as soon as you will be unable to access SOME of your files due to mechanical failure of your hard drive you have only very little time to react and save the most precious data you have not backed up to another physical medium before.

 Fortunately, almost all modern hard drives support a technology called S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology).
-Studies have shown, that up to 70 percent of all hard disk failures can be predicted in time so that the user has time to save all imporant data before the disc fails completely.
+Studies have shown, that up to 70 percent of all hard disk failures can be predicted in time so that the user has time to save all important data before the disc fails completely.
 The most extensive of these studies was done by Google by monitoring 100.000 hard disk drives of all major manufacturers over a period of nine months.

 Because the Windows operating systems (up to and including Windows® 7) do not inform the user of the S.M.A.R.T. status of the systems disks, additional software is required if you want to profit from the failure predicting capabilities of your drives.

-Argus Monitor runs as a background task and constantly monitors the health status of your hard disks.
+Argus Monitor runs as a background task and constantly monitors the status of your hard disks.
 You will be informed in case one of the critical S.M.A.R.T. values changes.
 If one of the attributes reaches a vendor specified threshold, you will also get a warning that the hard drive is likely to fail within the next 24 hours of operation.
-Argus Monitor also stores the S.M.A.R.T. status of every drive (even the ones attached only from time to time - e.g. via S-ATA) and will therefore be able to warn you of decreased drive health even if the hard drive was attached to another PC when the value decreased.
+Argus Monitor also stores the S.M.A.R.T. status of every drive (even the ones attached only from time to time - e.g. via S-ATA) and will therefore be able to warn you of decreased drive status even if the hard drive was attached to another PC when the value decreased.